Hasa-M/c-by-antirez/README.md

 ## Course Structure

-- Lesson 01 - Lezione 1
+- Lesson 01 - Introduction to C and the Compiler
 - ...

 ## Setup Instructions